-The television show has a surplus of the houses, creating a new opportunity for real estate entrepreneur Marie Schneider, CEO of the Dallas Unity Fund.
+The television show has a surplus of the houses, creating a new opportunity for real estate entrepreneur Maria Schneider, CEO of the Dallas Unity Fund.

 She proposed to buy the homes and place them on vacant lots southwest of Fair Park.
 Texas Flip N Move takes the antique houses down to the studs, giving them a new finish out so they’re basically like new again.

 Schneider proposes to buy the homes, have them moved to the lots, placed on a foundation, hook up the utilities, and then sell them for $100,000 to $150,000 each.

 “It’s a very high impact in these particular neighborhoods,” Schneider said.
 “They’re vacant lots now.”

 The homes will be worth more than others in the area, but still cheaper than most “new construction” in North Texas’ booming housing market.
 The higher comparable prices will drive values up, which could attract additional investment, Schneider said.

 The sharks weren’t sold on the idea, though, and four of them said they were out.

 One shark, Tillie Borchers, director of investment for Civitas Capital Group, committed $250,000 towards the project, half of what Schneider had requested.